javacc/javacc/docs/faq.md

 ### Is there a user group or mailing list?

 Yes.
-You can contact the community on the [Google user group](https://groups.google.com/forum/#!forum/javacc-users) or email us at [JavaCC Support](mailto:support@javacc.org) if you need any help.
+You can contact the JavaCC on the [Google user group](https://groups.google.com/forum/#!forum/javacc-users) or email us at [JavaCC Support](mailto:support@javacc.org) if you need any help.

-Please [open an issue](https://github.com/javacc/javacc/issues) if you found a bug in JavaCC.
+If you found a bug in JavaCC, please [open an issue](https://github.com/javacc/javacc/issues).

 ### Should I send my questions to the user group?

-For questions relating to JavaCC, JJTree, or JTB that are not already covered in the FAQ, please use the [Google user group](https://groups.google.com/forum/#!forum/javacc-users).
-You will need to request to join the group.
+For questions relating to JavaCC, JJTree, or JTB that are not already covered in the documentation or this FAQ, please use the [Google user group](https://groups.google.com/forum/#!forum/javacc-users).
+You need to register to join the group.

 For questions relating to development please join our [Slack channel](https://javacc.slack.com/).

 The Google group and Slack channel are not suitable for discussing the Java programming language or javac (the Java compiler), or any other topic that does not relate directly to JavaCC.

-Questions on parsing theory or parser generation in general might be better addressed to the [comp.compilers](https://groups.google.com/forum/#!forum/comp.compilers) Google group.
+General questions on parser generation or parsing theory should be addressed to the [comp.compilers](https://groups.google.com/forum/#!forum/comp.compilers) Google group.

 ### Who wrote JavaCC and who maintains it?